-The housing/device includes 4.3-mm long pins with a 1.0-mm conductive ring at its head and is designed for wave soldering.
+The housing/device includes 4.3-mm long pins with a 1.0-mm-wide conductive ring at its head and is designed for wave soldering.
 Reflow soldering is not allowed.
-Shortcuts with the conductive ring at pin head must be avoided.
+Shortcuts with the conductive ring at the pin head must be avoided.
 Because the housing is not hermetic and uses venting holes for pressure balance, no wash or flux clean is allowed.
 Operation in humid, noncondensing environments is possible; see Table 4.

 The housing provides a robust mechanical, thermal, and electrical connection to the customer PCB.
 The module uses a 5.0V supply, which is split up into a laser and a sensor supply rail.
 Separate local blocking and filtering is recommended to avoid electrical crosstalk from the laser into the sensor supply.
 All data sheet performance values are based on the internal clock source only.
+The pins are described in the following table.